ysyk2021/beyond-time-management-techniques-for-balancing-your-attention-and-energy-to-maximize-your/src/chapter-4-4.md

-# Building a Culture of Presence and Awareness

 Building a culture of presence and awareness is critical for enhancing concentration and focus in both individuals and teams.
 In this chapter, we'll explore techniques for creating this kind of culture.